LiciaHe/painting_with_plotters/Course_Material/00_Course_Overview.md

 ## Course Plan

 MODULE START
+### -1: Painting With Plotters: Special Event at the Victoria and Albert Museum
+1. Celebrate the art of generative plotter painting (and the launch of this course) with me at the [V&A Digital Design Weekend](https://www.vam.ac.uk/event/9pmbZOVdEw/digital-design-weekend-2024) through [a special participatory event](https://www.vam.ac.uk/event/bJvmGKbB9/painting-with-plotters-sep-2024)!

 ### 0: Introduction to Plotter Painting: A Speed Run
 1. Why I made this course
 2. My plotters and why I use them for paintings